systemd/systemd/docs/JOURNAL_FILE_FORMAT.md

 stored as a 32-bit offset to the **head_entry_seqnum** field in the header.
 The boot ID is not stored per entry anymore and is always identical to the **boot_id** field in the header.
 As a consequence, journal files written in compact mode are limited to a single boot ID.
+The **trie_offset** field stores the offset to the leaf Trie Node object that stores this Entry object's Data object offsets.

 In the file ENTRY objects are written ordered monotonically by sequence number.
 For continuous parts of the file written during the same boot